zBritva/zbritva.github.io/docs/handelbars-visual/step-by-step.md

 ## Import visuals

-Import Power BI Visual Editor and HTML/SVG/Handlebars Visual files into report.
+Import Power BI Visual Editor and HTML/SVG/Handlebars Visual files into Power BI.

 ![Importing visual into Power BI](./img/import-visuals.png)

 [Read more about importing visuals in official documentation](https://learn.microsoft.com/en-us/power-bi/developer/visuals/import-visual#import-a-visual-file-from-your-local-computer-into-power-bi).

-To use the visuals click on visual icon on Visualization panel or open report context menu if you use on [object interaction preview feature](https://learn.microsoft.com/en-us/power-bi/create-reports/power-bi-on-object-interaction#build-a-visual-with-on-object-interaction) and select the "Add visual".
+To use visual, click the visual icon in the visualization panel, or open the report context menu if you are using the [object interaction preview feature](https://learn.microsoft.com/en-us/power-bi/create-reports/power-bi-on-object-interaction#build-a-visual-with-on-object-interaction), and select "Add Visual".

-Switch the settings of Editor Visual to configure HTML/SVG/Handlebars Visual visual:
+Switch the Editor Visual settings to customize the HTML/SVG/Handlebars Visual settings:

 ![Editor Visual settings](./img/editor-settings.png)

-Select "Handlebars" for JSON Schema and "HTML/SVG/Handlebars" for "Target visual for editing".
+Select "Handlebars" for "JSON Schema" and "HTML/SVG/Handlebars" for "Target visual for editing".

 Assign data to the visual.
 You need one categorical column and one measure.